Austin Riley Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 9.2 K/9, the sixth-best in MLB.

-- The Angels' 4.40 team ERA ranks 19th among all MLB pitching staffs.
+- The Angels have the 19th-ranked team ERA across all MLB pitching staffs (4.37).

-- Canning makes the start for the Angels, his 17th of the season.
-He is 6-4 with a 4.46 ERA and 91 strikeouts in 84 2/3 innings pitched.
+- Sandoval makes the start for the Angels, his 19th of the season.
+He is 6-7 with a 4.22 ERA and 81 strikeouts in 98 2/3 innings pitched.

-- In his last appearance on Tuesday against the Detroit Tigers, the right-hander threw five innings, giving up two earned runs while surrendering seven hits.
+- His most recent appearance came on Thursday against the Detroit Tigers, when the lefty tossed five innings, surrendering two earned runs while giving up five hits.

-- In 16 games this season, the 27-year-old has amassed an ERA of 4.46, with 9.7 strikeouts per nine innings.
-Opponents are batting .245 against him.
+- The 26-year-old has a 4.22 ERA and 7.4 strikeouts per nine innings in 18 games this season, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.